 Turning Away From Vices

 When Imelda decided to follow God, she turned her back on all her vices.
-It was not easy at first, but it paved a way for her to find her passion for helping her church and the kids at the Hope Center.
+It was not easy at first, but it paved the way for her to find her passion for helping her church and the kids at the Hope Center.

 Imelda, 55, is a woman of faith who loves to serve in her church as a praise and worship leader and a Bible study group facilitator.